abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 I will use the occasion to reiterate some of the more important characteristics of functions:

-- All numbers from the target have (or should have) two arrows pointing at them (one for the positive square root and one for the negative one), and that is OK.
+- All numbers in the target have (or should have) two arrows pointing at them (one for the positive square root and one for the negative one), and that is OK.
 - Zero from the source set is connected to itself in the target set &mdash; that is permitted.
 - Some numbers aren't the square of any other number &mdash; that is also permitted.